zamronypj/fano-app/README.md

 Make adjustment as you need in `build.cfg`, `build.prod.cfg`, `build.dev.cfg`
 and run `build.sh` shell script.

+These `*.cfg` files contains some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
+For complete explanation on available compiler switches, coonsult Free Pascal documentation.

 Also copy `app/config/config.json.sample` to `app/config/config.json`.

     $ cp app/config/config.json.sample app/config/config.json